Enrollment Services is comprised of the following teams:

 - Library staff are available Monday - Thursday, 8 a.m. - 9 p.m. and Friday - Sunday, 8 a.m. - 5 p.m., Arizona time, excluding holidays

-Students can contact the NCU Library by phone at 888-628-1569, by email at firstname.lastname@example.org, or by visiting the Library homepage and using the Ask a Librarian.
+Students can contact the NCU Library by phone at 888-628-1569, by text at 928-550-6552, by email at firstname.lastname@example.org, or by visiting the Library homepage and using the Ask a Librarian feature.
 For more information regarding Library policies, students can go to the Library policies page.

-A graduate is a student who was awarded a degree from NCU.
-As graduates, NCU alumni have continued access to a number of journals and databases in the NCU Library.
+Students who were awarded a degree from NCU are considered graduates or NCU alumni.
+NCU alumni have continued access to a number of journals and databases in the NCU Library.
 Other alumni services include:

 - Alumni Communities

 - Distinguished Alumni Program

 - Higher Degrees Alumni Magazine